-Connecting GitHub allows you to work on your websites locally and have the changes sync to CloudCannon.
-File changes made on CloudCannon also get synced back to GitHub.
+Connecting Bitbucket allows you to work on your websites locally and have the changes sync to CloudCannon.
+File changes made on CloudCannon also get synced back to Bitbucket.

 To connect a GitHub repository and start syncing files, follow these instructions:

-Go to Site Settings / Storage Providers and click Connect next to GitHub.
+Go to Site Settings / File Syncing and click Connect next to GitHub.

 This redirects you to GitHub.
 Enter your credentials to continue.